Takbeer E Tashreeq For Eid Al-Adha: Recitation Guide (2025)

 • The Ḥanafī school considers it wājib (obligatory) for those not on pilgrimage.

-• Even if one missed some prayers during the Takbeer Tashreeq period, they should say Takbeer after making them up.
+• Even if one missed some prayers during the Takbeer E Tashreeq period, they should say Takbeer after making them up.

 Common Mistakes to Avoid